caiocvelasco/sandbox/README.md

 Make sure you have the following installed on your local development environment:

-- [VSCode](https://code.visualstudio.com/): VSCode is a lightweight but powerful source code editor where you can develop and debug your code.
+- [VSCode](https://code.visualstudio.com/): Lightweight but powerful source code editor.
-- [Docker](https://www.docker.com/get-started): Docker is a platform designed to help developers build, share, and run applications such as a PostgreSQL database and Python environment in isolated containers.
+- [Docker](https://www.docker.com/get-started): Platform for building, sharing, and running containers.

-Make sure to inclue a .gitignore file with the following information:
+Also include a `.gitignore` file with:
 - pgdata/ (# Ignore PostgreSQL data directory)
 - .env (# Ignore environment variable files)